Snaith: Transport

 Snaith railway station has limited daily services to Leeds and Goole.
 It has no services on Sundays.
-The town had stations at Snaith and Pollington on the Hull and Barnsley and Great Central Joint Railway and in the nearby village of Carlton, Carlton Towers on the Hull and Barnsley Railway.
+The town used to have stations at Snaith and Pollington on the Hull and Barnsley and Great Central Joint Railway and in the nearby village of Carlton, Carlton Towers on the Hull and Barnsley Railway.

-Local buses link Snaith with Selby and Goole, the 400/401 service, operated by Arriva Yorkshire, calls at Snaith railway station and Snaith Selby Road.
+Local buses link Snaith with Selby and Goole.
+The 400/401 service, operated by Arriva Yorkshire, calls at Snaith railway station and Snaith Selby Road.